History of the All-Ireland Senior Hurling Championship: 1979–1981

-1982 to 1986 - Kilkenny and Cork dominate
+1982–1986

 After the breakthroughs of the previous two seasons the old order was restored in 1982 with Cork and Kilkenny lining out in the championship decider.
 Cork were the red-hot favourites following a 5-31 to 3-6 trouncing of Waterford in the Munster final, while Kilkenny had a tough route to the final.
 Kilkenny bucked the trend when Christy Heffernan scored two goals in a forty-second spell just before the interval to take the wind out of Cork's sails.
 Ger Fennelly got a third goal within eight minutes of the re-start, giving Kilkenny an unexpected 3-18 to 1-15 victory.

 1983 saw both Kilkenny and Cork do battle again in the championship decider.
 ‘The Cats’ used a strong wind to dominate the opening half and built up a strong lead.
 Cork came storming back with goals by Tomás Mulcahy and Seánie O’Leary; however, at the full-time whistle Kilkenny had won by 2–14 to 2-12.
 In spite of losing a second All-Ireland final on the trot the Cork team and supporters were optimistic for the following year.

 1984 was a special year in the annals of Gaelic games as it was the centenary year of the Gaelic Athletic Association.
 Because of the year that was in it, every team made a special effort to claim the All-Ireland title.
 Kilkenny, the three-in-a-row hopefuls, were ousted at an early stage of the championship.
 Offaly booked their place in a special All-Ireland final at Semple Stadium with Cork, the Munster champions for the third successive year, soon booking their place.
 In spite of the GAA celebrating one hundred years, it was their first ever meeting of these two teams in the history of the championship.
 The centenary-year final failed to live up to expectations and Cork recorded a relatively easy 3–16 to 1–12 victory.
 In doing so Cork claimed their twenty-fifth championship title and avoided becoming the first team to lose three-in-a-row.